aksommerville/fullmoon4/README.md

 Tentatively aiming for full release 29 September 2023, the first full moon of autumn.

-### TODO: Map changes

-- [x] "Don't look" sign for firewall, nobody gets it on their own.
-- [ ] Move items around: Compass to Swamp.
-Umbrella and Wand to Beach?
-Violin to music shop.
-Shovel must come earlier
-- [x] North pole: Shuffle land bridges south so no blowback while on dry land.
-- [x] Can we make the beach sign more legible?
-- [x] Can the Swamp entrance be made more prominent?
-- [x] Swamp wand trap: Allow to get the Umbrella, don't trap them so tight.
-- [ ] Desert dead space, do something with it.
-- [ ] Move Seamonster Pong near the Umbrella.
-In the Swamp?
-- [x] More hat trolls outside.
-Make it very difficult to get by without the Hat.
-- - Still possible, but god damn.
-- [x] Put Hat in the Mountains.
-- - Leaving it also in the village.
-Player's call.

 ### TODO: Critical bugs, roughly sorted by effort

 - [ ] Settings: Can get "scaler=''" by pressing Left.